mikavilpas/yazi.nvim/README.md

       -- when yazi opened multiple files.
 The default is to send them to the -- quickfix list, but if you want to change that, you can define it here yazi_opened_multiple_files = function(chosen_files, config, state) end,

+      -- This function is called when yazi is ready to process events. on_yazi_ready = function(buffer, config, process_api) end,
     },

     -- highlight buffers in the same directory as the hovered buffer